Pam Arciero

 Pamela Arciero (born May 8, 1954) is an American puppeteer and voice-over artist.
 She has performed for Between the Lions and Sesame Street, playing Oscar the Grouch's girlfriend Grundgetta in the latter.
 In addition to performance work, she worked as a director on the Noggin preschool series Oobi, which featured both writers and performers of Sesame Street.
+She is also the Artistic Director of the National Puppetry Conference at the Eugene O'Neill Theater Center.

 Career

 Pam Arciero earned her Master's in Puppetry from the University of Connecticut.

 Arciero took over the role of Oscar the Grouch's girlfriend, Grundgetta for Sesame Street from Brian Muehl, performing her in The Muppets Celebrate Jim Henson and Sesame Street: A Is for Asthma and continues to perform her to this day.

 Arciero was a director for the second season of Oobi on Noggin.
 For the third season, she puppeteered various incidental characters.
-Arciero has performed characters for many other puppet shows, including Allegra's Window and Eureeka's Castle on Nickelodeon, Between the Lions on PBS, and The Great Space Coaster.
+Arciero has performed characters for many other puppet shows, including Allegra's Window, Eureeka's Castle and Blue's Room on Nickelodeon, Between the Lions on PBS, and The Great Space Coaster.

 She performed in Little Shop of Horrors at the Orpheum Theater and served as director for several live shows at Sesame Place and El Capitan Theater in Los Angeles.

 Arciero currently serves as Artistic Director for the Eugene O'Neill Theater Center's National Puppetry Conference since 2002 and continues to participate in puppetry workshops and other events across the country.

 She appears as herself in the documentaries Henson's Place and The World of Jim Henson, as well as herself and Grundgetta at Jim Henson's memorial service.